Special elements

 Slips and slides

-Slide are just like slips, but they also have a fixed height.
+Slides are just like slips, but they also have a fixed height.

 Carousels